dariusztytko/words-scraper/README.md

 $ python3 words-scraper.py -o words.txt https://www.example.com https://blog.example.com
 ```
 Use *--depth* option to scrape words from the linked pages as well.
-Optional *--show-gui* switch may be useful to track the progress and make quick view of the company page.
+Optional *--show-gui* switch may be useful to track the progress and make a quick view of the company page.
 ```shell script
 $ python3 words-scraper.py -o words.txt --show-gui --depth 1 https://www.example.com
 ```

-Generated word list can be expanded by using words-converter.py script.
+Generated word list can be expanded by using *words-converter.py* script.
 This script removes special chars and accents.
-E.g. Polish word *źdźbło!* will be splitted into the following words:
+An example Polish word *źdźbło!* will be transformed into the following words:
 * źdźbło!
 * zdzblo!
 * źdźbło